 When your physical and emotional energy is severely depleted from working too hard, you instinctively start to withdraw from what’s causing you stress.
 The effect on your productivity is major, and this perpetuates the cycle because your inability to get things done makes you feel useless, which adds to your stress.
 All this takes a mental and physical toll, with possible symptoms ranging from loss of appetite to anxiety, chest pains to insomnia.

-When you’re self-employed, whether that’s working as a freelancer or running your own small business, you don’t have the same degree of financial security that you have when you work for someone else.
+When you’re self-employed (check out our free guide on: how to become self employed), whether that’s working as a freelancer or running your own small business, you don’t have the same degree of financial security that you have when you work for someone else.
 The temptation can, therefore, be to ‘make hay while the sun shines’ – in other words, grab every bit of work that comes your way, for fear that your income might dry up further down the line.
 Not only that, but you’re likely to be single-handedly juggling all the aspects of running a business alongside doing the actual work, often with little practical or emotional support.

 All this is a recipe for burnout, and it’s in the interests of you, your business and those around you to make sure you don’t reach that stage.
 Here are five ways to avoid it.